okta/odyssey/README.md

 3. Commit your changes and submit the `CHANGELOG` for approval.
 Once approved, merge into `master`.

 4. (*Internal use only*) Reach out in the `#odyssey` slack channel to promote the package to public NPM.

+## Support Disclaimer

+This library is community supported and is maintained by members of the Okta team for developers and IT professionals.
+This library is not an official Okta product and does not qualify for any Okta support.
+Anyone who chooses to use this library must ensure that their implementation meets any applicable legal obligations including any Okta terms and conditions.